JulioZhao97/EffTrans_Fsdet/README.md

 ## Introduction

-This reposity is codebase for ACMMM2022 paper ["Exploring Effective Knowledge Transfer for Few-shot Object Detection"](https://arxiv.org/pdf/2210.02021.pdf) .
+This reposity is codebase for ACM Multimedia 2022 paper ["Exploring Effective Knowledge Transfer for Few-shot Object Detection"](https://arxiv.org/pdf/2210.02021.pdf) .

 Codebase is based on MMFewshot.
 For installing MMFewshot, please refer to [this page](https://github.com/open-mmlab/mmfewshot)